cloudfoundry/community/toc/rfc/rfc-draft-buildpacks-s3-bucket-namespacing.md

 ### Examples of Affected Repositories

-The investigation identified that UUID blobs are created by multiple BOSH release repositories, including but not limited to:
+The investigation identified that UUID blobs are created by buildpack BOSH release repositories:

 **Buildpack BOSH Releases (13 repositories):**
 - ruby-buildpack-release